 Todd says its co-operative status means that Rabobank doesn’t have to answer to shareholder demands, focusing instead on its customers.

-“We reinvest 100% of our deposits into New Zealand agri-business, supporting the livelihood of farmers and rural communities,” Todd says.
+“100% of deposits with Rabobank are used to fund New Zealand agribusiness, supporting the livelihood of farmers and rural communities,” Todd says

 “Our focus is on food and agri-business, pure and simple.
 Our strength is based on the commitment and smarts of our people.
 We believe in old-fashioned personal service and have a deep understanding of agribusiness right across the value chain.